A hip fracture is a break in the

 - Nonunion or improper union of your bone

-- Mental deterioration following surgery in older patients
+- Mental deterioration after surgery in

 - Bedsores from lying in the same position with minimal movement